Genesis (Marvel Comics)

 Genesis (Tyler Dayspring) is a fictional character appearing in Marvel Comics.
 He was a mutant and recurring foe of Cable and Wolverine.
 He first appeared in a flashback in X-Force #1 (August 1991), and appeared as Mister Tolliver in X-Force #5 (1992) and his first appearance as Genesis was in Cable #19.
-Some sources state that he is Cable's son, while others claim that he is the son of Cable's villainous clone Stryfe.
+Some sources state that he is Cable's son, while others claim that he is the son of Stryfe.